 - Having arms the size of your head,

 - Being an ethnicity that is palatable to your parents,

 - And finally, despite you holding him to these rigid standards, he need respect you as an independent woman and not hold you accountable to the role for chef-cleaner-baby-incubator.

-WOAH.
-Did you see that?
-The sensibilities of such a woman were just launched full-speed into a blender, resulting in her feeling commensurately crazy.
-Especially after those who exist within the comfort coves that she should, sternly inform her that by opting out of the above championships, she clearly doesn’t value herself as a woman, and will end up marrying a bum.
+The sensibilities of such a woman will likely be launched full-speed into a blender, resulting in her feeling commensurately crazy.
+Especially after those who exist within the comfort coves that she ‘should’, sternly inform her that by opting out of the above championships, she clearly doesn’t value herself as a woman, and will end up marrying a bum.

-I highlight some instances collective intolerance humorously, but also very seriously, from both a human perspective, and a specifically female one.
+I highlight these instances of collective intolerance humorously, but also very seriously, from both a human perspective, and a specifically female one.
 I highlight my being a woman, because ‘care-free black girl’ is a dominant cultural narrative at the moment, driven by everyone from Solange, and SZA, to the Slumflower.
 And despite these wonderful girl-gang aesthetics, women are still residing within, and in some cases defending, these parochial comfort coves, and there is nothing ‘care-free’ about that.
-Let's expand 'care-free black girl’ from simply aesthetics.

 The alternative?
 We can tolerate the temporary discomfort that comes with learning and growing.
 Question things, and consider living your lives outside of a reality that wasn't chosen by you, but rather was chosen by tradition, society, religion, your friends, and your parents.
 And be honest about it.
 Don't hit me with a It's-cool-with-me-but-not-in-my-house mentality, whilst your expression is dripping with disdain and derision.